dhy2000/JarPacker/README.md

 ## Warnings

-The behavior is unpredictable if:
+The behavior will be unpredictable if:
 - There is no Main class or more than one with method `public static void main(String args[])`
-- the `package` declarations in Java source code do not match the project directory tree.